Improving Neutrino-Nuclei Interaction Models: Recommendations and Case Studies on Peelle's Pertinent Puzzle

 We provide a simple description of QM here, and leave a more rigorous derivation of the approach to the appendix.
 The central idea of the procedure is that when a model accurately describes a measurement, referred to here as the null hypothesis, the individual $\chi^{2}_{i}$ terms will be sampled from a $\chi^{2}$ distribution with one degree of freedom.
 These $n$ $\chi^{2}_{i}$ terms can then be arranged in increasing order and described by the cumulative distribution function (CDF) $g(x)$:

 where $K(x)$ counts the number of bins with a $\chi^{2}_{i}$ value less than or equal to $x$ over the domain $\mathbb{R} \geq 0$.

 For a large number of bins, if the null hypothesis is true then the observed CDF will approximate the CDF of the $\chi^{2}$ distribution with one degree of freedom.
 If the observed $\chi^{2}_{i}$ terms are larger than expected, this would indicate that the corresponding uncertainties in $\Sigma_{D}$ are too small.
 Therefore, if the observed CDF does not match the expected distribution in this manner, the data uncertainty of individual bins can be enlarged to map each $\chi^{2}_{i}$ value onto the corresponding value for the CDF of a $\chi^{2}$ distribution with one degree of freedom.
+We recommend that uncertainties are only maintained or enlarged, but not shrunk in this manner, so that the QM treatment remains conservative in terms of its uncertainty estimation.
 This approach will yield an adjusted data-model comparison where the newly determined uncertainties are able to describe the observed differences.